 ||"I always enjoyed mathematics, but I never knew how beautiful it really was until I started taking higher level courses.
 I love the fact that our math professors genuinely care about the student's understanding of the material and they're not focused on rushing through the course."
 Robert Marti, '13|

 "During my time spent at Westminster I was able to connect my love for mathematics with my passion for teaching.
 I continue to hold bonds with my mentors and peers who supported me during my development as a math teacher."
 Alyssa Monroe '11, M.Ed UMC

 ||“Westminster gave me a wonderful foundation in the sciences.
 The breadth of courses that I took gave me a well-rounded education that taught me to think creatively and apply the concepts I learned to real life.
 In addition, I learned how to be a leader through the close community and activities that were offered.
 These things, as well as the support I received from the professors, have set me apart from other math students from larger universities.
 I am proud to have gone to such a distinguished school.”
 Shawn Campbell, ‘08, Doctoral Candidate at UMC |

 Name: Mary Majerus

-Position: Professor of Math Sciences
+Position: Associate Professor of Math Sciences

 Office: Room 309, Coulter Science Center

 Phone: 573-592-5298Meet the Faculty Mary Majerus

 , Associate Prof. of Mathematics & PhysicsKatie Benson

 , Assistant Prof. of Mathematics & Physics Laura Stumpe